 Pallor Mortis in which skin becomes pale.
 It develops 15 minutes after death and is the first postmortem sign of death caused due lack of circulation.

-When you watch any zombie movie, you’ll likely notice that the living dead all have pale, nearly grey skin.
-The English language also has phrases like ‘deathly pale’ to characterize someone’s appearance (like a zombie or a vampire).
-Besides serving as a linguistic descriptor, changes in skin color do occur after death, a state called Pallor Mortis.
+Such descriptions of death and the supernatural undead are common.
+Zombies, another undead, is depicted with pale, sometimes parodied to grey skin.
+Anything that looks lifeless, the English language calls ‘deathly pale’ (like a zombie or a vampire).
+Besides serving as a linguistic descriptor of our cultural fears, changes in skin color do occur after death, a state called Pallor Mortis.
 It often helps forensic experts evaluate the time of death, which is also called the post-mortem interval (PMI).

 What is Pallor Mortis?

 The word Pallor Mortis is Latin.
 Pallor means ‘paleness’ and mortis means ‘of death’.
 It refers to paleness that develops in a corpse approximately 15 minutes to 2 hours after death.
 This paleness is more prominent in those with lighter skin tones (especially those with a ruddy complexion), and less so for darker skin types.
-There are also slight differences in skin color between the two sexes, but this difference disappears as a result of pallor mortis.
+There are slight natural differences in skin color between the two sexes which disappear as a result of pallor mortis.

 Why Does Pallor Mortis Happen?